Drawn from Nature & on Stone: The Lithographs of Fitz Henry Lane

 Oct.
 7, 2017 March 4, 2018

-Programming related to this special exhibition will explore Fitz Henry Lane’s life and career in detail and also against the backdrop of 19th century printmaking culture in America.
-A symposium has been planned for October 27 and 28 at which scholars currently working in fields related to printmaking will present their work to the public.
-John Wilmerding, retired curator, deputy director, trustee and chairman of the National Gallery of Art and one of this nation’s leading scholars in American art, will be an honored guest for the weekend.
-Further information on this symposium will be posted here as it becomes available.
+Programming related to Drawn from Nature & on Stone will explore Fitz Henry Lane’s life and career in detail and against the backdrop of 19th century printmaking culture in America.
+A symposium will be held on Saturday, October 28 at which six scholars working in fields related to printmaking will present their research to the public.
+Their presentations will explore such diverse topics as how race and race relations were portrayed in printing in the period following the issuance of the Emancipation Proclamation in January 1863; the role women artists and artisans played in printmaking during the 19th century; and how the rise of industrialization in towns such as Lowell and Lawrence, Massachusetts, affected the careers of Fitz Henry Lane and other printers.
+The symposium will be held in the Cape Ann Museum’s auditorium and will be a day-long event.
+Dr. John Wilmerding, retired curator, deputy director, trustee and chairman of the National Gallery of Art and one of this nation’s leading scholars in American art, will be an honored guest for the gathering.

 Exhibition Catalog $35 – available here